-In late 1989, EID reached an agreement with the Serrano Partners to develop a recycled water system at the Deer Creek Wastewater Treatment Plant.
+In 1989, EID reached an agreement with the Serrano Partners to develop a system to provide recycled water to irrigate the master planed community's; front yards, backyards, parks, common areas, and golf course.

 In 2004, the EID Board of Directors mandated the use of recycled water for all new subdivisions and developments in the recycled water service area.